Warning: Undefined array key "file" in /home/londontreasury/public_html/wp-includes/media.php on line 1788

 Green Finance Fund (GFF)

-The GFF is a £500m debt fund, providing direct lending from the Greater London Authority (GLA), to accelerate investments in green projects from public-sector bodies across London.
-To be eligible for finance, projects must involve renewable energy, energy efficiency or clean transportation.
+The GFF is a £500m debt fund, providing direct lending from the Greater London Authority (GLA) to accelerate local authority energy projects and wider public sector decarbonisation.

 Key features

-Low-cost loans (at least 20bps below the Public Works Loan Board (PWLB) Certainty Rate)
+Low-cost loans (at least 40bps below the Public Works Loan Board (PWLB) Certainty Rate)

 Flexible terms – such as drawing down finance when needed, interest only accrues on amounts drawn